 Women at the Well

-Prior to COVID, this ministry hosted a worship service for the women inside the correctional facility at Mitchellville.
-Currently, services are recorded at host churches like St. Timothy’s and streamed inside the prison.
+This ministry hosts a worship service for the women inside the correctional facility at Mitchellville.
 Members of St. Timothy’s also serve on a Reentry Team, which helps women recently released from the prison navigate life outside.
 Read more about this ministry at http://www.womenatthewellumc.org/.

 St. Timothy’s has received a grant from the United Thank Offering to help expand the work of Women at the Well.
 Well Time is the name of the faith-based reentry program Women at the Well currently offers at Fresh Start Women’s Center in Des Moines.
 The grant envisions expanding this program into the Waterloo-Cedar Falls area at the Women’s Center for Change, with the name “Well Time 2.0.”
 Both centers are run by the Department of Corrections and serve women recently released from ICIW or from county jails.